What is Our Mission?

 - Future surgeries

 Oftentimes, the settlement amount will depend on the limits of the defendant’s car insurance policy.
-For example, if the defendant only has the minimum amount of car insurance required by the state, and no significant sources of income or assets, you will likely only recover the amount of the defendant’s policy limits.
-You will be responsible for providing evidence that proves the other driver’s liability, as well as the scope and extent of all your claimed damages.
-Determining an exact settlement amount will be difficult to do until your treatment has been completed, you have copies of all medical bills and estimates for property damage, as well as copies of the police report, witness statements, and other supporting information.
+For example, if the defendant only has the minimum amount of car insurance required by the state, and no significant sources of income or assets, they will likely only recover the amount of the defendant’s policy limits.
+Plaintiffs will be responsible for providing evidence that proves the other driver’s liability, as well as the scope and extent of all claimed damages.
+Determining an exact settlement amount will be difficult to do until treatment has been completed and copies of all medical bills and estimates for property damage, as well as copies of the police report, witness statements, and other supporting information have been obtained.

-If your case goes to trial, a judge or jury will determine what your car accident case is worth, and what your settlement amount will be.
-Our experienced car accident lawyers have successfully recovered sizeable settlements for our valued clients for over 30 years.
+If a case goes to trial, a judge or jury will determine what the case is worth, and what the settlement amount will be.
+Our experienced lawyers have successfully recovered sizable settlements for our valued clients for over 30 years.
 With over $250 million in verdicts and settlements, we have a proven track record of reaching successful outcomes for clients throughout Maryland.
 The following are examples of verdicts and settlements we achieved for our clients:

 Insurance companies must consider different factors when determining compensation.
 For economic damages, such as medical expenses and lost wages, there are exact dollar amounts associated with each of these things.
 They simply add up the money spent and lost.
 However, putting a dollar amount on pain and suffering is much more complicated.
 Insurance adjusters have a formula for determining these damages.

-Once the insurance adjuster has added up the total medical expenses related to the injury, also known as the medical special damages, or specials, this is the base figure that the adjuster will use to determine how much compensation you receive for non-monetary losses like pain and suffering.
+Once the insurance adjuster has added up the total medical expenses related to the injury, also known as medical special damages, or specials, this is the base figure that the adjuster will use to determine how much compensation a victim receives for non-monetary losses, such as pain and suffering.
 These are called general damages.
 For relatively minor injuries, the adjuster will multiply the amount of special damages by 1.5 or two.
-For more serious injuries, the adjuster will multiply the amount by up to five.
-In extreme cases, the amount of special damages may be multiplied by up to 10.
+For more serious injuries, the adjuster will multiply the amount up to five.
+In extreme cases, the amount of special damages may be multiplied up to 10.
 The amount of lost wages resulting from the injury is then added to come up with a figure from which negotiations can begin.

-If you or a loved one was seriously injured in a car accident, do not hesitate to contact the experienced Baltimore car accident lawyers at LeViness, Tolzman & Hamilton.
+If you or a loved one was seriously injured in a car accident, do not hesitate to contact the experienced Maryland personal injury lawyers at LeViness, Tolzman & Hamilton.
 Protecting your rights is our top priority, and we will continue to fight for you until we obtain the maximum financial compensation you deserve for your injuries.
-To schedule a free consultation, call us today at 800-547-4LAW (4529) or contact us online.
+Call us today at 800-547-4LAW (4529) or contact us online for a free consultation.

-Our offices are located in Baltimore, Columbia, Glen Burnie, and Towson, allowing us to represent victims in Maryland, including those in Anne Arundel County, Baltimore County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Prince George’s County, Queen Anne’s County, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.
+Our offices are conveniently located in Baltimore, Columbia, Glen Burnie and Prince George’s County, where we represent victims throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Prince George’s County, Queen Anne’s County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.